 Where: Team mentoring takes place in local communities; the tournament takes place at Thayer School.

 When: Annually, September – November, 2013 Competition date- Saturday, November 23, 2013.

 Cost: Attendance at the tournament is free to the public; school teams must pay a registration fee, purchase a robot, and buy each year's playing field of missions.
 There is also a standard fee for tournament participation.

-Contact: Dartmouth students interested in mentoring a FIRST LEGO League team and schools who would like to participate in the Dartmouth LEGO Leagues should contact Kelly Mallery , 425-220-8169 or Dartmouth LEGO League.
+Contact: Dartmouth students interested in mentoring a FIRST LEGO League team and schools who would like to participate in the Dartmouth LEGO Leagues should contact Kelly Randall , 425-220-8169 or Dartmouth LEGO League.